Google Forms to Slack integration: send form responses to the right channel

 How long does it take to connect Google Forms to Slack?▾

-Around two minutes.
-You create a free RouteForms account, paste your Slack incoming-webhook URL, copy our Google Apps Script into your form, and click Run once.
-Every future submission lands in Slack automatically.
+Around three minutes.
+You create a free RouteForms account, click Connect Slack and pick a channel from the dropdown, paste our small script into your form, and click Run once.
+RouteForms detects your form questions automatically.
+Every future response lands in the right Slack channel.

 Does RouteForms need Google Workspace admin access?▾